glowing-sea/simpost/Report.md

 **Application Use Cases and or Examples**

-We expect our app to be used for communication and sharing information, when users want to ask a question, share their thoughts on something or simply post something interesting that they see.
+We expect our app to be used for communication and sharing information as well as messaging, when users want to ask a question, share their thoughts on something or simply post something interesting that they see.
 For example, if one of our users wants to ask a question about a comp lab, then he/she can post that question on our app.
 Then, other users would be able to see that post in their app and be able to make a response.